Adelaide’s Urban Park – revitalising, renewing and reconnecting with our park lands

 Our vision: The Park Lands are an exemplary 21st century urban park – attractive, diverse, resilient and alive with activity

 Our great city of Adelaide is consistently rated Australia’s most liveable.
 The city’s heart is becoming more vibrant as small licensed venues open, our once quiet laneways come to life and a ‘big build’ transforms our riverbank.
 Building on the strengths of Light’s vision we can do more to make Adelaide one of the world’s great cities.

 The Government is committed to working with local Councils and the community to realise a new vision for one of our greatest assets – Adelaide’s Urban Park.
 For Adelaide to be recognised as one of the great small cities of the world, we must revitalise, renew and reconnect with our park lands to meet the needs of an increasingly diverse and sophisticated community.

 To kick start the revitalisation process, the Government is committing $20 million over four years to deliver demonstration projects in the Park Lands.
-For more information please download one of the fact sheets below.
+For the latest information please click here:

 What you've been telling us